hzeller/txtempus/README.md

 centimeters, but **_before running this program, make sure you follow your local laws with regard to restrictions on radio transmissions._**

+### Platform
+This runs on a Raspberry Pi.
+So far, it has been tested on a Pi3 and a Pi Zero W. There has been a report of different frequencies generated with an older Pi (Bug #1), so until we have a definitive list of available clock sources inside these, check out that bug for a workaround.

 ### Supported Time Services
 #### DCF77
 The [DCF77] (Germany) signal is a 77.5kHz carrier, that is amplitude modulated